Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - In a [classifier declaration][Classifier declaration] scope (including object and companion object declarations), the static callables of the declared object are available on a phantom static implicit `this`;
 - If a function or a property is an extension, `this` parameter of the extension is also available inside the extension declaration;
 - If a function or a property is [contextual][Contextual function declaration], its context receiver parameters are available inside the declaration as implicit receivers;
-- If a lambda expression has an extension function type, `this` argument of the lambda expression is also available inside the lambda expression declaration.
+- If a lambda expression has an [extension function type][Function types], `this` argument of the lambda expression is also available inside the lambda expression declaration;
+- If a lambda expression has a [function type with context receivers][Function types], implicit receivers of its context receiver types are also available inside the lambda expression declaration.

 > Important: a phantom static implicit `this` is a special receiver, which is included in the receiver chain for the purposes of handling static functions from [enum classes][Enum class declaration].
 > It may also be used on platforms to handle their static-like entities, e.g., static methods on JVM platform.

+Receivers from context receiver parameters or context receiver types are called _context-provided_ receivers.

 The available receivers are prioritized in the following way:

 - Receivers provided in the most inner scope have higher priority as ordered w.r.t. [link relation][Linked scopes];
-- Receivers from context receiver parameters have **lower** priority than other _non-top-level_ receivers;
+- Context-provided receivers have **lower** priority than other _non-top-level_ receivers;
 - The implicit `this` receiver has higher priority than phantom static implicit `this`;
 - The phantom static implicit `this` receiver has higher priority than the current class companion object receiver;
 - Current class companion object receiver has higher priority than any of the superclass companion objects;